 Take a day trip to Feldkirch

 We spent a day in Feldkirch, which is about an hour’s drive from Mellau.
-It’s one of the larger cities in the region, with a rich history dating back over 800 years.
+It is a city in Bodensee-Vorarlberg, another one of the six regions in Vorarlberg with a rich history dating back over 800 years.
 Today, it offers visitors much to see and do.

-There’s also a nice river that flows through the town, which is a cute place to walk along.
+There’s also a lovely river that flows through the town, which is a cute place to walk along.

 If you’re looking for somewhere to eat out in Feldkirch, head to Rio Restaurant.
-This Italian restaurant serves great pizza and pasta, and they also have a small movie theatre on the top floor so it’s perfect for a date night out!
+This Italian restaurant serves delicious pizza and pasta, and they also have a small movie theatre on the top floor.
+It’s perfect for a date night out!